-IgG or immunoglobulin G is the most prevalent form of antibody.
-Antibodies are small proteins produced by plasma cells.
-They are essential part of the humoral or circulating immune system.
+IgG or immunoglobulin G is the most common form of antibody, an essential group of proteins in the humoral or circulating immune system.

-IgG is composed of 4 peptide chains: 2 heavy chains and 2 light chains.
-There are 4 subclasses of IgG.
+IgG is composed of 4 peptide chains: 2 heavy chains and two light chains.
+There are four subclasses of IgG.

 What is IgG subclass deficiency?

-Patients with IgG deficiency have a normal total level of IgG but low levels of at least one of the IgG subclasses.
+IgG deficiency is an inherited condition in which there is a normal total level of IgG but low levels of at least one of the IgG subclasses.
 Each of these subclasses has a slightly different immune function:

 - IgG-1 forms antibodies against protein antigens like tetanus

-- IgG-2 forms antibodies against antigens like pneumonoccal polysaccharides
+- IgG-2 forms antibodies against antigens like pneumococcal polysaccharides

 - IgG-3 forms antibodies to antigens similar to IgG-1